awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-data-access.md

 aws opensearchserverless list-access-policies --type data
 ```

 The request returns information about all configured data access policies\.
-Use the contents of the `policy` element to view the collection\-matching rules that are defined in the policy:
+To view the pattern rules defined in the one specific policy, find the policy information in the contents of the `accessPolicySummaries` element in the response\.
+Note the `name` and `type` of this policy and use these properties in a [GetAccessPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_GetAccessPolicy.html) request to receive a response with the following policy details:

 ```
 {